Buyers beware… you are the consumer, and you have rights.

 instruction fees?"

-Belt test fees were created about 50 years ago as a way to
+Belt test fees were originally created about 50 years ago as a way to

 the belt was the student’s only receipt.
 If a written receipt was demanded, it